Virginia Cybersecurity Challenge

 Students at eligible CCI institutions are encouraged to reach out to researchers who are eligible to serve as a PI to participate on a project.
 Similarly, Virginia-based researchers are encouraged to recruit interested students to join researcher-led teams and continue on to the commercialization phase.

-Following Phase I, Challenge judges will invite up to fifteen (15) teams to move on to Phase II, awarding each finalist up to $10,000.
+Following Phase I, Challenge judges will invite up to seven (7) teams to move on to Phase II, awarding each finalist up to $20,000.

-Following Phase II, Challenge judges will invite up to eight (8) teams to move on to Phase III, awarding each finalist up to $20,000.
+Following Phase II, Challenge judges will invite three to five (3-5) teams to move on to Phase III, awarding each finalist up to $32,000.

-Following Phase III, Challenge judges will invite up to three (3) teams to move on to Phase IV, which will support teams in developing commercialization strategies. and efforts.
+Following Phase III, Challenge judges will invite two (2) teams to move on to Phase IV, which will support teams in developing commercialization strategies. and efforts.

 Please note: this Challenge is a gated competition.
 Only teams selected at the end of each phase will be invited to participate in the next phase.